nunnatsa/piHatDraw/docs/ch5.md

       ch <- c.state.Canvas.Clone()
    }
 ```
 The controller, when handling the `ClientEventDownload` event, just uses the new canvas.Clone function to create a copy of the picture pixel matrix, and send it to the callback channel that was sent as the event body.
-Since we're performing the clone in the controller goroutine, no other event is processed during the cloning, so we can be sure that we don’t end up with a corrupted state – a state that is half modified.
+Since we're performing the clone in the controller goroutine, no other event is processed during the cloning, so we can be sure that we don't end up with a corrupted state – a state that is half modified.

 ## Summary
 In this post, we added an option to download the picture as a PNG file.
 We added a download button and a slider to the web client.
 When the user clicks on the download button, the web browser sends a GET HTTP request with the pixelSize query parameter.
 The request handler handles this request by sending a callback channel to the controller.
 The controller sends a copy of the canvas back to the request handler in the callback channel.
 The request handler builds the image matrix and uses the png.Encode function to write the PNG image as the request response.

 ## Building and Running
-To build the piHatDraw application, use the Raspberry pi terminal: from the project directory (e.g. ~/go/src/piHatDraw), use the following command (don’t forget the dot):
+To build the piHatDraw application, use the Raspberry pi terminal: from the project directory (e.g. ~/go/src/piHatDraw), use the following command (don't forget the dot):
 ```shell
 go build .
 ```